citizenfx/natives/VEHICLE/TransformStormbergToRoadVehicle.md

 ## Parameters
 * **vehicle**: A vehicle handle.
-* **p1**: If true, the vehicle will be instantly transformed, when false the transform animation plays normally.
+* **instantly**: If true, the vehicle will be instantly transformed, when false the transform animation plays normally.